top of page

 The Flexi-Trail Experience

-This leisurely exploration on foot and wheels is suitable for families and individuals of all ages.
-Offering comfort and convenience, the journey includes stays in traditional stone village houses or camping in mountain meadows, with 24/7 jeep support ensuring easy access to all destinations.
-With well-planned facilities, travelers can enjoy functioning toilets, warm water for bathing, a cozy bed, and freshly prepared high-altitude meals.
-Designed as a customizable experience, the trail caters to both active trekkers seeking full-day hikes and those who prefer a more relaxed pace, ensuring there is something for everyone.
+This flexible Kumaon heritage journey is designed for families and individuals of all ages.
+Blending comfort and culture, it includes stays in heritage village homes, eco-friendly camps, or mountain lodges, with 24/7 jeep support ensuring smooth access across destinations.
+Travelers enjoy modern facilities such as warm water, comfortable beds, and freshly prepared Kumaoni meals.
+Designed as an adaptable experience, the trail works for both active trekkers seeking full-day walks and those who prefer a gentler pace — ensuring there is something for everyone.

 Itinerary